tsung-ju/parallax-background-image/README.md

 ### fromPosition

-position appear first.
+position appear first

 0 means top of the image, 1 means bottom of the image.

 ### toPosition
-position appear last.
+position appear last

 ## Example